helloblock/helloblock-app/tutorials/how-to-build-a-wallet-1-draft.md

 # How to build a wallet (Part 1 of 2)
 <br>

-In this tutorial, we're going to make a javascript client side Bitcoin Wallet.
-You may have seen some of these around.
+In this tutorial, we're going to make a JavaScript client side Bitcoin Wallet.
+You may have seen some of these around:

  - [Blockchain.info](https://blockchain.info/wallet)
  - [Carbon Wallet](http://carbonwallet.com/)
  - [Sparecoins](http://sparecoins.io)

 Web client side wallets allow users to be in control of their money.
-But, unlike desktop clients such as Bitcoin-qt, they allow easy web access and don't require users to download the Blockchain since there is generally a Blockchain API provider.
+But, unlike desktop clients such as Bitcoin-qt, they allow easy web access and don't require users to download the Blockchain.
+There is generally a Blockchain API provider backing it.

-Before getting into the nitty gritty of how this works, let's take a high level approach.

-A Wallet is just a collection of Bitcoin addresses.
+A Wallet is a collection of Bitcoin addresses.
 To make a functional wallet, we need to

- - ** Build Transactions (Part 1) **
+  1. ** Build Transactions (Part 1) **
- - Manage Addresses/Keys (Part 2)
+  2. Manage Addresses/Keys (Part 2)

+You can find the full repo on [github.com/helloblock/demo-wallet](https://github.com/helloblock/demo-wallet)

 <br>
 ## Dependencies
 <br>

-Client side javascript wallets cannot use the official reference client ```bitcoind```.
-However, [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) is a well-maintained reimplementation of the Bitcoin protocol in javascript.
+Client side JavaScript wallets cannot use the official reference client ```bitcoind```.
+However, [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) is a well-maintained reimplementation of the Bitcoin protocol in JavaScript.
 This is what we'll be using.

-The library is included on this page, so you can open console (e.g. Chrome console) and follow on.
+*The library is included on this page, so you can open your browser console and follow along.*

 ### Browser